Home » Recipes » Dessert Recipes » Baked Apple Hand Pies

 Rolled on pie crust and a cup used to cut circles.

-1. Roll out the pie crust and cut small circles using a cup or glass as a guide.
+1. Roll out the pie crust and cut small circles using round cutter.
+You can also use a cup or glass if you don’t have a cutter.

 Fill and Seal the Pies